 Coarsely categorized, Fried man is a landscapist, and Zel ehoski works with found objects.
 Both however redefine -- no, reinvent -- their subjects, allowing viewers to enter a parallel art world, where work is eng rossing and imaginative than we often now expect.

 Even after coming to terms with what these modern masters do technically, their artwork never loses its intellectual and esthetic magnetism.

 Friedman is best known for his crisply realistic landscapes, viewed through obstructing barriers like doorways and fences.
 His irregularly shaped canvasses duplicate the actual dimensions and geometry of the barriers.
 These trompe l'oeil ma chines offer a dynamic dialogue between picture plane and illusionism, real surface and fictional space -- the crux of the painter's art.

 Zelehoski takes wooden objects and embeds them in flat panels.
-He achieves this magical compression by diagonally cutting the

 "Double Vision" goes out of its way to make connections between the two artists.
 Both include a pair of similar images: a board and wooden block.
 Friedman even appropriates a work by Zelehoski in one of his large paintings.

 Their means of depiction however remain fundamentally different.
 Friedman uses artifice, whereas Zelehoski reuses the artifact; it's a question of representation versus representation.
 Each approach is riveting.